ravendb/docs/Documentation/5.4/Raven.Documentation.Pages/server/storage/customizing-raven-data-files-locations.markdown

 {PANEL: Configuring temp files location}

 * __System temporary files__
   By default, temporary files containing cluster data and server-wide data are written to the `Temp` folder under the System directory.
   Customize the path for these files by setting the [Storage.TempPath](../../server/configuration/storage-configuration#storage.temppath) configuration option.
-  The temporary files will be written to the combined path: `"<Storage.TempPath>/System"`.
+  The temporary files will be written to the combined path `"<Storage.TempPath>/System"`.

 * __Databases temporary files__
   By default, all databases' temporary files are written to the `Temp` folder under each Database directory.
   Customize the path for these files by setting the [Storage.TempPath](../../server/configuration/storage-configuration#storage.temppath) configuration option.
+  The temporary files will be written to `"<Storage.TempPath>/Databases/{database-name}"`.

+* __Configuration temporary files__
+  By default, the configuration temporary files are written to the `Temp` folder under the Configuration directory per database.
+  Customize the path for these files by setting the [Storage.TempPath](../../server/configuration/storage-configuration#storage.temppath) configuration option.
-  The temporary files will be written to the combined path: `"<Storage.TempPath>/Databases"`.
+  The temporary files will be written to `"<Storage.TempPath>/Databases/{database-name}/Configuration"`.

 * __Indexes temporary files__
   By default, all indexes' temporary files are written to the `Temp` folder under each Index directory.